-- ★ Bohorok Encounter Orang-utans in the wild when trekking through the jungle in Bukit Lawang. - ★ Berastagi Stroll through fruit markets and climb the active volcano of Mount Sibayak. - ★ Samosir Travel by boat to visit the remote Batak villages, learning about their unique ancestral traditions. - ★ Lake Toba Enjoy the peace and tranquillity, with the chance for a refreshing swim in the largest crater lake in the world.
+- Annular Eclipse The opportunity to view the solar eclipse from the vast open rice paddies of Padang Sidempaun - ★ Bohorok Encounter orang-utans in the wild whilst trekking through the jungle in Bukit Lawang. - ★ Samosir Travel by boat to visit remote Batak villages, learning about their unique ancestral traditions. - ★ Bukittingi Discover the 'Indonesian Grand Canyon' on a walk through the lush forests of West Sumatra.